dennyhong96/graphql-blog/readme.md

-# Full-stack blog application template
+# GraphQL blog application template

-#### In the spirit of learning GraphQL and Apollo, I created this easy-to-use full-stack blog application template with React, Material-UI, Nodejs, MongoDB
+#### In the spirit of learning GraphQL and Apollo, I created this easy-to-use full-stack blog application template with React, Material-UI, Nodejs, MongoDB.

+##### Use this template to set up your own "real-time" blog within minutes.

 ## Installation